bkhartmire/cross-studios/NOTES.md

 users
 users have a schedule on profile page.
-Calendar??
-Maybe that's too complex.
-But should be able to add to schedule and list on profile.
-Persist data...favorite an instructor, add anonymous review for instructor
-Instructor page will show number of favorites from previous students. (more friendly, anonymous, less awkward version of reviewing)
+Users can favorite an instructor and add anonymous reviews Instructor page will show number of favorites and all reviews from previous students.
 Users maintain an array of favorited instructors.
-List all instructors?

 To Do List: